Encouraging teachers to engage first-generation

-As a child, Laura Rendón watched her mother work three jobs to help her family survive, and she vowed that she didn’t want to have to do the same.
+As a child, Laura Rendón watched her mother work three jobs to help her family survive.
+She vowed that she didn’t want to have to do the same.
 This motivation and her experiences in education growing up in Laredo as a minority woman have inspired her research on first-generation college students and the factors that promote and impede student success.

 “A holistic approach to education that encourages contemplative engagement as well as critical thinking and problem solving can really benefit low-income and first-generation students.”